cjmot/startup/notes.md

 console.log(obj);
 // OUTPUT: {a: 3, b: 'fish', c: [1,2,3], hello: func}
 ```
-  - object can refer to the standart JS objects (eg. Promise, Map, Object, Function, Date, ...), or can refer specifically to JS Object object (ie. new Object() ) or can refer to any JS object you create (e.g. {a:'a', b:2}) overload usage can be confusing
+  - object can refer to the standard JS objects (eg. Promise, Map, Object, Function, Date, ...), or can refer specifically to JS Object (ie. new Object() ) or can refer to any JS object you create (e.g. {a:'a', b:2}) overload usage can be confusing
 **Object-literals**
 - can also declare a variable of object type with the object literal syntax. allows you to provide initial composition of the object.
 ```js